 Understanding the Early Decision Debate

-Several high-profile schools sparked debate recently by ending early admission.
+In recent years, high-profile schools have made headlines by dropping the early decision option from their admissions deadlines.
 Why are schools like Harvard, Princeton and the University of Virginia abandoning these policies and what does this mean for you?

 Differences in Admission